alwindoss/gnuhealth/gnuhealth-client/README.rst

 Documentation
 -------------
-The Thalamus documentation will be at the corresponding chapter in the GNU Health Wikibook
+The GNU Health GTK documentation will be at the corresponding chapter in the GNU Health Wikibook

 https://en.wikibooks.org/wiki/GNU_Health